ibmdb/go_ibm_db/README.md

 ### <a name="Licenserequirements"></a> License requirements for connecting to databases

 go_ibm_db driver can connect to DB2 on Linux Unix and Windows without any additional license/s, however, connecting to databases on DB2 for z/OS or DB2 for i(AS400) Servers require either client side or server side license/s.
-The client side license would need to be copied under `license` folder of your `clidriver` installation directory and for activating server side license, you would need to purchase DB2 Connect Unlimited for System z® and DB2 Connect Unlimited Edition for System i®.
+The client side license would need to be copied under `license` folder of your `clidriver` installation directory and for activating server side license, you would need to purchase DB2 Connect Unlimited Edition for System z® and DB2 Connect Unlimited Edition for System i®.

 To know more about license and purchasing cost, please contact [IBM Customer Support](http://www-05.ibm.com/support/operations/zz/en/selectcountrylang.html).